microsoft/nni/docs/Builtin_Tuner.md

 **Suggested scenario**

 It is suggested when you have limited computation resource but have relatively large search space.
-It performs good in the scenario that intermediate result (e.g., accuracy) can reflect good or bad of final result (e.g., accuracy) to some extent.
+It performs well in the scenario that intermediate result (e.g., accuracy) can reflect good or bad of final result (e.g., accuracy) to some extent.

 **Requirement of classArg**